bmw330i/Meshtastic_LoRa32_26mhz/LILYGO_ROUTER_GUIDE.md

 - Cut traces to the battery connector if necessary
 - Use electrical tape to insulate any exposed contacts

 **This firmware is for USB-powered devices ONLY.
-Battery usage will void any safety considerations and is done at your own risk.**
+Battery usage will void any safety considerations and is done at your own risk.
+Despite remediation steps, reported connector overheating issues may still pose fire hazards.**

 ---